jtsou/Data-Visualization-with-d3/README.md

 <br>![Preview](https://github.com/jtsou/Data-Visualization-with-d3/blob/master/Tableau%20img/ProsperRating%20vs%20Return%20.png)<br>

 <p>
 I chose a scatterplot for median, minimum, and maximum estimated returns.
 Viewing these points along a common scale is the best visual encoding to ensure the viewer can differetiate in return across risk categories.
 Color coding is used to help the reader distinguish between median, minimum, and maximum estimated returns.
-I made a bubble chart with the median, since this is the focus of the visualization and I wanted the bubbles to emphasize how returns change as loan risk decreases.
+I included median as lightblue, since this is the focus of the visualization and easier on the eyes to emphasize how returns change as loan risk decreases.
 </p>
 </body>